-‘Underground Comedian’ is a phrase Louie Christie coined to describe being a new comedian who is alternative, not mainstream, and not successful.
+‘Underground Comedian’ is a phrase I coined to describe being a comedian who is new, alternative… and not successful.

 Usually leaving just enough time between gigs to forget any jokes and/or stage craft.